AnghelLeonard/Hibernate-SpringBoot/README.md

 **Second application key points (using "spring.flyway.url"):**\
      - for Maven, in pom.xml, add the Flyway dependency\
      - in application.properties, set `spring.jpa.hibernate.ddl-auto=none`\
-     - in application.properties, set the JDBC URL with the schema, e.g., `jdbc:mysql://localhost:3306/db_cars`\
+     - in application.properties, set the JDBC URL with the schema, e.g., `jdbc:mysql://localhost:3306/db_cars?createDatabaseIfNotExist=true`\
-     - in application.properties, set Flyway URL, e.g., `spring.flyway.url=jdbc:mysql://localhost:3306/db_cars?createDatabaseIfNotExist=true`\
      - each SQL file containing the schema update add it in `classpath:db/migration`\
      - each SQL file name it as `V1.1__Description.sql`, `V1.2__Description.sql`, ...